qianji/LED/README.md

 3. Evaluater (depends on 1,2), called Evaluater.py
 4. Parser (depends on 1, does not include program parser), called Parser.py
 5. Compiler (that is, the program parser. depends on 1-4).
-6. Game engine (depends on 1 , 2, 3), called EaselLED.py
+6. Game engine (depends on 1 , 2, 3), called EaselLED.py.
-7. Interface (depends on 1-6), called IDE.py
+7. Interface (depends on 1-6), called IDE.py.

 #Mini Tutorial
-1. Download and install Python 3.4
+1. Download and install Python 3.4.
-2. Download the files in the repository
+2. Download the files in the repository.
-3.To start the LED interpreter, double-click the file IDE.py For "Syntax of expressions" and how to evaluate experssion using LED, please refer to the file LEDTutorial.pdf
+3. To start the LED interpreter, double-click the file IDE.py For "Syntax of expressions" and how to evaluate experssion using LED, please refer to the file LEDTutorial.pdf

 #Contributors
-Qianji Zheng, Ph.D. student, Texas Tech Univeristy
+* Dr. Nelson Rushton, Texas Tech University
-Dr. Nelson Rushton, Texas Tech University
+* Qianji Zheng, Ph.D. student, Texas Tech Univeristy